Garden State Parkway: Cape May and Atlantic counties

-The highway surfaces into the city of Somers Point, Atlantic County, where the southbound roadway has the Great Egg Toll Plaza before US 9 leaves the parkway at a partial junction.
-Past this point, the median widens and the parkway passes west of the Greate Bay Country Club and some homes before a partial interchange with Laurel Drive, which provides access to Somers Point and Ocean City.
+The highway surfaces into Somers Point, Atlantic County, where the southbound roadway has the Great Egg Toll Plaza before U.S. Route 9 leaves the parkway at a partial junction.
+Past this point, the median widens and the parkway passes west of the Greate Bay Country Club and some homes before a partial interchange with West Laurel Drive, which provides access to Somers Point and Ocean City.
 After passing to the west of more residences, the median briefly becomes a Jersey barrier as the route crosses the Patcong Creek into Egg Harbor Township, where developments begin to appear on the west side of the highway.
-Eventually, the parkway crosses into uninhabited area again before heading into a commercial area and widening to six lanes.
-Here, the road has a junction with US 40, US 322, and CR 563, marking the first of three interchanges with roads that serve Atlantic City, located to the east.
-The median then transitions to a Jersey barrier and the parkway passes over the abandoned PRSL Newfield Branch before a partial junction with CR 608 and a cloverleaf interchange with the controlled-access Atlantic City Expressway (which heads west toward Philadelphia), where the northbound and southbound roadways split apart again.
+Eventually, the parkway crosses into uninhabited areas again before heading into a commercial area and widening to six lanes.
+Here, the road has an interchange with Black Horse Pike (U.S. Route 40/U.S. Route 322) and Tilton Road (CR 563), marking the first of three interchanges with roads that serve Atlantic City, located to the east.
+The median then transitions to a Jersey barrier and the parkway passes over the abandoned Pennsylvania-Reading Seashore Lines Newfield Branch before a partial interchange with Washington Avenue (CR 608) and a cloverleaf interchange with the controlled-access Atlantic City Expressway (which heads west towards Philadelphia), where the northbound and southbound roadways split apart again.
 Upon leaving the commercial area, the highway passes to the east of Atlantic City International Airport and crosses over a flume of the Atlantic City Reservoir, which has a basin on each side of the highway.
-Continuing north, the highway enters Galloway Township and passes over NJ Transit's Atlantic City Line before it comes to a partial interchange with US 30, serving the city of Absecon.
+Continuing north, the highway enters Galloway Township and passes over NJ Transit's Atlantic City Line before it comes to a partial interchange with White Horse Pike (U.S. Route 30), serving Absecon.
 North of this exit, the median is home to the Frank Sinatra Service Area, which also has a barrack of the New Jersey State Police.
-Immediately north of the service plaza, the parkway has an interchange with CR 561, serving the community of Pomona.
-The parkway then enters the sparsely populated Pine Barrens, passing to the east of Stockton University and reaching a junction with CR 575/CR 561 Alt.
-Past this point, the road turns northeast and crosses into the city of Port Republic as it winds north into the uninhabited Port Republic Wildlife Management Area.
-With some occasional development appearing along the sides of the road, the median narrows to a Jersey barrier as US 9 merges back onto the parkway, along with the Pine Barrens Byway, and the three routes cross the Mullica River.
+Immediately north of the service area, the parkway has an interchange with Jimmie Leeds Road (CR 561), serving the community of Pomona.
+The parkway then enters the sparsely populated Pine Barrens, passing to the east of Stockton University and reaching an interchange with Pomona Road (CR 575/CR 561 Alt.)
+Past this point, the road turns northeast and crosses into Port Republic as it winds north into the uninhabited Port Republic Wildlife Management Area.
+With some occasional development appearing along the sides of the road, the median narrows to a Jersey barrier as U.S. Route 9 merges back onto the parkway, along with the Pine Barrens Byway, and the three routes cross the Mullica River.